The Arda Library

 By chance or by intent, you are now in the Royal Library of Menegroth, compiled and managed by Lady Melian (Daereth).
 I hope that you will enjoy your time here and find the Library to be a valuable guide to the world of Middle-earth, as so many have before you.

 J Price writes Fan Mail: I am forever indebted to this website for getting my mind engaged in a very fun endeavor that is rewarding for its own sake, but also protecting me from myself.
 Before I discovered this resource, I was becoming engaged in a very destructive habit - I am an addictive gambler.
-I have been known to play slots for8 hours straight.
+I have been known to play US slots for 8 hours straight.
 Once I found casinos on the web, I moved my addiction to slots online and burned through thousands of dollars and hours.
 My daughter & I used to be into Tolkien long ago and when she turned me onto this site, my interest in gambling disappeared and I started spending all my time reading various posts about our favorite fantasies.
 I'm never going back and there's enough reading material online to keep my interest forever!
 But always start here.

 Fantasy is now considered to be one of the most ancient literary genres.
 Many great epics and myths of old, such as The Tale of Gilgamesh and Beowulf can be referred to as the first fantasy books ever written.